vdemeester/blog/content/posts/2018-08-16-gotest-tools-assertions.md

 Using one or the other is as simple as : if you wrote your `if` with `==` then use `Equal`, otherwise use `DeepEqual`.
 `DeepEqual` (and usually `reflect.DeepEqual`) is used when you want to compare anything more complex than primitive types.
-One advantage of using `cmp.DeepEqual` over `reflect.DeepEqual` (in an if), is that you get a well crafted message that shows the diff between the expected and the actual structs compared.
+One advantage of using `cmp.DeepEqual` over `reflect.DeepEqual` (in an if), is that you get a well crafted message that shows the diff between the expected and the actual structs compared – and you can pass options to it.

 ```go
 assert.Assert(t, cmp.DeepEqual([]string{"a", "b"}, []string{"b", "a"}))